-In 2019 and 2020, you can only deduct up to $2,500 in interest on qualified education loans.
+In 2020, you can only deduct up to $2,500 in interest on qualified education loans.
 Still, the tax savings could take some of the sting out of those student loans in the years after you graduate.

 The ability to claim the deduction is subject to an income test.
-In 2019 and 2020, the deduction phases out if your modified adjusted gross income is between $140,000 and $170,000 and you’re married filing jointly, or between $70,000 and $85,000 and you’re single or you file as head of household.
+In 2020, the deduction phases out if your modified adjusted gross income is between $140,000 and $170,000 and you’re married filing jointly, or between $70,000 and $85,000 and you’re single or you file as head of household.
 You can’t claim the deduction if your tax-filing status is married filing separately.